isomerpages/imda-codesg/pages/code-for-fun/code-for-fun-secondary.md

     </tr>
     <tr>
       <th colspan="1">Training Programe</th>
       <td colspan="3">Using the miniature IoT enabled M5StickC microcontroller with a mini-LCD screen and a variety of sensors and actuators, students get to make smaller and bit size sustainability and accessibility themed prototypes that may require wireless connectivity.
-Specially designed for students who are looking for full hands-on experience in applying computational thinking and STEM concepts to solve real world problems, students can use Cardboard Lego pieces known as Blokies, upcycled materials and the easy to use drag and drop web-based programming platform UiFlow to create different fun and practical prototypes quickly..   </td>
+Specially designed for students who are looking for full hands-on experience in applying computational thinking and STEM concepts to solve real world problems, students can use Cardboard Lego pieces known as Blokies, upcycled materials and the easy to use drag and drop web-based programming platform UiFlow to create different fun and practical prototypes quickly.</td>
     </tr>
     <tr>
       <th colspan="1">Final Project</th>